ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 96. Added Darker Shar Temple, Shadowlands, and Cazador's Palace.
 97. Added Oath of the Moon Paladin.
 98. Added 2 patches from CatDude55 fixing Mizora's Rewards and Moon Paladins.
+99. Listo has its first Github open-source pull request based improvement, fixing issues with Shillelagh being permanently stuck on gear and not working as intended.
+100. Added Lightning Vessel Barbarian, with CD's nerf patch.

 ## Listonomicon v9.0.3 Fear and Hunger